 Israel is a technologically advanced, market-oriented economy.
 The country is an industrialized, free-market economy, with a diversified manufacturing sector.
 Israel's main export market is the European Union (EU).
 Consumers are sophisticated and enjoy cosmopolitan food tastes.
-Notwithstanding recent popular protests over food prices and the high cost of living, Israelis remain willing to pay more for high-value products.
+Although there have been street protests recently over food prices and the high cost of living, Israelis remain willing to pay more for high-value products.
+Currently, over 16 percent of household expenditures are dedicated to food products.
+Producers, food processors, wholesalers, retailers, food service operators, and food importers are all part of a well-developed agribusiness sector, contributing to a domestic scenario that is competitive and dynamic.